 The broad term Ceramics usually refers to items made of fired clay.
-Ceramics are further divided in several categories, the primary ones being Earthenware, Stoneware and Porcelain.
+Ceramics are further divided into several categories, the primary ones being Earthenware, Stoneware, and Porcelain.
 Their main difference in these three is the temperature at which they are fired in the Kiln and the specific composition of their component materials.

 Although the term Pottery is properly defined the same as the all-inclusive word Ceramics, nowadays it is used to refer mostly to Earthenware and Stoneware only (also known as Clayware), and leaves the term Porcelain as a separate category.
 This article will focus on the various types of Porcelain.